jorisroovers/systems-playground/kubernetes/README.md

 be manipulated using the same set of commands.
 List all resource types with ```kubectl get --help```.

 Basic resources:
-- Pods: scalable containers
+- Pods: collection of scalable containers
-- Deployments: group of pods and their inter-connectivity
+- Deployments: supervisor for pods with fine-grained control over how and when a new pod version is rolled out as well as rolled back to a previous state.
 - Services: Way to expose containers to the outside world
 - Nodes: Infrastructure where k8s is hosting your containers on